 Smart devices are wonderfully practical and convenient, but like any good thing, they have inevitable drawbacks when used too much.
 Using your phone for more than two hours a day can increase the chances of developing short-sightedness, digital eye strain, and even screen addiction.

 While it’s easy to tell our kids to get off their phones, it’s much harder to enforce good screen use habits.
 It’s often difficult to gauge how much time kids spend on their devices without monitoring them 24/7.
 So how do you know where to draw the line?
 How much screen time is too much?
 To start with, it’s good to get an understanding of how much time they are spending online.
-You can look out for signs in their behaviour, or simply track their screen time with a parental control app.
+You can look out for signs in their behavior, or simply track their screen time with a parental control app.
 Here’s how.

 3 signs your child is spending too much time on their smart devices: